If you’re a hunter looking for a versatile hunting dog, stop looking.

 Although GWPs were quickly taking Europe by storm in the mid- to late-1800s, they didn’t make their way over to North America until the 1920s when hunters in that part of the world finally caught on to these incredible, all-weather, all-creature hunting dogs.
-They weren’t formally admitted into the American Kennel Club until 1959.
+The German Wirehaired Pointer wasn’t formally admitted into the American Kennel Club until 1959.

-German Wirehaired Pointers are solid medium-sized dogs with a long life expectancy.
+The German Wirehaired Pointer is a solid medium-sized dogs with a long life expectancy.

 Unlike larger dogs whose life expectancy tends to be much shorter, this breed usually lives 14-16 years.
 At an average of 50-70 pounds, it’s still in the medium size range.
 Females should be a minimum of 22 inches tall and males should be between 24-26 inches tall.
 They rank number 64 on the list of 193 AKC-registered breeds and are part of the Sporting Group.

 This GWP is average size and weight for a female of the breed.
 You can also see her docked tail, which is common in the breed.
 It’s done for the safety of the dog so that the tail doesn’t get caught up in brush or snarled in thorns while hunting.
 While the practice of docking tails in the U.S. is discouraged by the American Veterinary Medical Association, it is still legal.

 You’ll need to watch this breed around cats and kids.

 For all the good traits of the GWP, we will caution you that they need to be watched carefully around cats, kids, and any other small pets you might have (hamsters, chickens, gerbils, etc.).
 Because this dog has such a high prey drive, it might just decide that your smaller animals or even your children are things to be caught and brought back to you.